composer/composer/doc/03-cli.md

 * **--no-scripts:** Skips execution of scripts defined in `composer.json`.
 * **--update-no-dev:** Run the dependency update with the --no-dev option.
 * **--update-with-dependencies (-w):** Also update dependencies of the removed packages.
-  (Deprecrated, is now default behavior)
+  (Deprecated, is now default behavior)
 * **--update-with-all-dependencies (-W):** Allows all inherited dependencies to be updated, including those that are root requirements.
 * **--ignore-platform-reqs:** ignore all platform requirements (`php`, `hhvm`,